pyOpenSci/python-package-guide/_sources/tutorials/add-license-coc.md.txt

 A license contains legal language about how users can use and reuse your software.
 To set the `LICENSE` for your project, you:

-1. create a `LICENSE` file in your project directory that specifies the license that you choose for your package and
+1. Create a `LICENSE` file in your project directory that specifies the license that you choose for your package.
-2. reference that file in your `pyproject.toml` data where metadata are set.
+2. Reference that file in your `pyproject.toml` data where metadata are set.

 By adding the `LICENSE` file to your `pyproject.toml` file, the `LICENSE` will be included in your package's metadata which is used to populate your package's PyPI landing page.
 The `LICENSE` is also used in your GitHub repository's landing page interface.